 In July 2017, England's Lake District became a UNESCO World Heritage site.
 The somewhat controversial designation was in recognition of its traditional sheep farming, but that's not why we've chosen it for this list.

-Instead, we've added it here for the range and variety of its lakes and lakeland fells (a word the Vikings brought to Britain for mountains).
+Instead, we're attracted to it's wild, lonely beauty and for the range and variety of its lakes and lakeland fells (a word the Vikings brought to Britain for mountains).
 From the genteel loveliness of Lake Windermere (the largest natural lake in England and a resort since the railroad arrived in 1847) to the stark drama of Scafell Pike, England's highest peak, and the Screes, seen here from Wastwater.